Dundas BI licensing

 A Dundas BI license grants your organization a number of license seats, which enables users to log on and use the application.
 In addition, optional features such as SaaS / Multi-Tenancy only appear in the Dundas BI application if enabled through a license.

-Dundas BI supports multi-server deployment out-of-the-box for load balancing purposes.
-In this scenario, multiple servers have Dundas BI installed but they each point to (or share) the same Dundas BI Application Database (App DB).
+Dundas BI supports multi-server deployment out-of-the-box for load balancing purposes or for failover support.
+In these scenarios, multiple servers have Dundas BI installed but they each point to (or share) the same Dundas BI Application Database.

-For licensing purposes, the entire ecosystem of servers and software referencing a single Dundas BI Application Database is referred to as a Dundas BI Instance.
-Dundas BI licensing is tied to such an instance and there may be a limit on the number of servers permitted to connect to the application database as indicated in the license.
+For licensing purposes, the entire ecosystem of servers and software referencing a single Dundas BI Application Database is considered one 'instance', and licensing is tied to the instance of the application database.
+There may be a limit on the number of servers permitted to connect to the application database as indicated in the license.

 2.4.
 License kinds

 The following kinds of licenses are available:

 A Dundas BI license may specify a set number of allowed CPU cores.
 The core counting method is indicated in the license:

 - Per-server – the sum of CPU cores present on the server running the application.